KarlMarkFuncion/obsidian_sync_second_brain/Record of my Life/Journals/Feb 11 Journal.md

 Praise be I went to church at San Agustin.

 I'll go again, I sense.
 I'd like to next week. in addition to going with Derick.
-But I want to attend the early morning mass
+But I want to attend the early morning mass.